Home range estimation under a restricted sampling scheme: The On--Off Model

 \end{itemize} We define the process

 where $\mathcal{I}:=\{t: a_t=1\}$.
-Observe that the process $X^{ON}_T$ is defined only on a union of disjoint intervals.
-The function $a_t$ works like an ``on-off'' switch: we only observe the process while $a_t=1$ (i.e. the switch is `On'), which happens on intervals of length $\delta_1$, while it is not observable on intervals of length $\delta_2$, in alternation. \end{defn}
+Observe that the process $X_T^{\mathrm{ON}}$ is defined only on a union of disjoint intervals.
+The function $a_t$ works like an on--off switch: we only observe the process while $a_t=1$ (i.e. the switch is `On'), which happens on intervals of length $\delta_1$, while it is not observable on intervals of length $\delta_2$, in alternation. \end{definition}

-The intuition behind this is that statistical properties should not vary so much when observing the full trajectory compared to when it is observed intermittently.
+The following theorem provides the almost sure convergence of the Hausdorff distance between any set, $S_T^{\mathrm{ON}}\subset S$ containing the trajectory of the on--off model and the set $S$, when $T\to \infty$ for fixed $\delta_1$ and $\delta_2$.
+If $\delta_1+\delta_2\to \infty$, the same rate of convergence is obtained as in the case where the process $X_t$ is always observed over the whole experiment.
+Also, the obtained rate are close to $(n/\log(n))^{1/d}$, which was shown to be sharp in the iid case, that is, when instead of a process we have an iid sample of $n$ points in $S$ (see \cite{cuevas1997plug}).